Dr. Martin Goodman

 Dr. Goodman is a surgical oncologist with a focus on peritoneal surface malignancies, such as peritoneal mesothelioma.
 He’s one of many peritoneal mesothelioma specialists trained at University of Pittsburgh Medical Center (UPMC).
 This is where he completed a surgical oncology fellowship and learned about HIPEC (hyperthermic intraperitoneal chemotherapy).

-Dr. Goodman is also an assistant professor of surgery at Tufts University School of Medicine.
+Dr. Goodman is also an assistant professor of surgery at Tufts University School of Medicine, an affiliate of Tufts Medical Center.

 - Medical Degree from Robert Wood Johnson Medical School in Piscataway Township, N.J., 1994